grdddj/done-for-today/plan.md

 ## Deep work

+Trezor-user-env fix Safe3 support
+- onboarding Adam into firmware emulator

 Translations:
-- rebase to master
-- change delimiter from asterisk to 0
-- hardware speed experiments
+- tests for the header
-- add header into the translation data
+- consider using data compression
+- consider using offset table
+- font size research

 ## Other work